semihdesticioglu/semihdesticioglu/index.md

 ### Music App Churn Prediction with Pyspark on IBM Cloud Pak

-In this project , I tried to create a churn model with the given data.
-Creating new features on feature engineering section added valueable improvements to the model.
+In this project, I tried to create a churn model with the given data.
+Creating new features in the feature engineering section added valuable improvements to the model.
-Data processing done with PySpark on distributed environment.
+Data processing is done with PySpark in distributed environment.

 You can find this project's Medium article on this link : [https://medium.com/@semihdesticioglu/predicting-music-app-churns-with-machine-learning-sparkify-project-dfc2ac2c695c](https://medium.com/@semihdesticioglu/predicting-music-app-churns-with-machine-learning-sparkify-project-dfc2ac2c695c)